blackqueentech/profile-site/posts/intro.md

 **What**

-I code for Microsoft.
-I dance for the Seahawks.
+I code.
+I dance.
 Been in crypto since 2017.
 NFT collector because art is cool.
 Web3 developer.

 **When**